 We can all agree that there is a limit to how much oil can go into a pizza dough recipe.
 Some recipes call for an average of 2-3% based on the hydration of your flour.

-When you have a recipe that calls for higher hydration of the flour, but the oil is still at 2%, some people like to add a light coating of oil outside the dough and cover it with plastic wrap.
+When a recipe calls for higher flour hydration, but the oil is still at 2%, some people like to add a light oil coating outside the dough and cover it with plastic wrap.

 This process does two things; the first is to allow the dough to proof and won’t stick to your bowl as it rises.
 The second is to prevent a crust from forming if you are cold proofing in the fridge.

-This method is when there’s no oil on pizza dough and can create a hard, dry layer even if it’s covered or inside a container.
-Most people are using a spray like PAM or some other cooking spray oils.
+This method is when there’s no olive oil on pizza dough and can create a complex, dry layer, even if it’s covered or inside a container.
+Most people use a spray like PAM or other cooking spray oils.

 OIL AND DOUGH FERMENTATION